-Le Ressouvenir, Guyana
+Le Ressouvenir, Guyana – November 2, 2013

 The motorcade is the culmination of the Hindu celebration of Diwali.
 Diwali is an ancient Hindu celebration that came to Guyana via the indentured servants that were imported from India to Guyana during the 18th and 19th centuries.
-While there are several interpretations of the reason for the celebration, in Guyana, the focus seems to be on the legend of the marriage of the Goddess Lakshmi to Lord Vishnu.
+While there are several interpretations of the reason for the celebration, the focus seems to be on the legend of the marriage of Goddess Lakshmi to Lord Vishnu.
 During the festival, Hindus celebrate the attainment of health, wealth, knowledge, peace, and prosperity.
 The lights and the fireworks demonstrate their thanks.

-Before the motorcade arrived at our viewing location, many vehicles parked along both sides of the road.
-Each one disgorged multiple passengers, everyone looking for the best spot from which to watch.
+Before the motorcade arrived at our viewing location, many vehicles parked along both sides of the road, each one disgorged multiple passengers, everyone looking for the best spot from which to watch.
 Many children across from us passed the time waiting on the floats by playing a game of jump rope.

 The floats were stunning in both the lighting and the costumes of those on the floats.
 It was a very festive atmosphere.

-Another recurring theme in the motorcade was two elephants.
-They apparently signify the attainment of spiritual and material prosperity.
+The first Lakshmi we saw.Another recurring theme in the motorcade was two elephants.
+They signify the attainment of spiritual and material prosperity.